This article explains how PDF fonts work and how they can be displayed in JPedal.

 Most computers have far more fonts installed on them than are available to Java.
 So JPedal also the option to use these fonts for display - it treats them as if they were embedded inside the PDF.

 This is already setup for some common examples inside the java PDF viewer example.
 The class FontMappings sets up all the common font substitutions for non-embedded fonts on Windows and Mac.
+All our code examples include the Java line below to switch it on.

 How are fonts mapped